-\ Required courses taken at CEGEP or elsewhere that are not credited toward the B.A. & Sc. or B.Sc./B.Ed. must be replaced by 3-credit courses from the Complementary Courses list.
-Regardless of the substitution, students must take at least 36 credits in this program.

-\\ Students who have already taken CHEM 212 or its equivalent will choose another appropriate complementary course, to be approved by the Biology Adviser.
+- Required courses taken at CEGEP or elsewhere that are not credited toward the B.A. & Sc. or B.Sc./B.Ed. must be replaced by 3-credit courses from the Complementary Courses list.
+Regardless of the substitution, students must take at least 36 credits in this program. - Students who have already taken CHEM 212 or its equivalent will choose another appropriate complementary course, to be approved by the Biology Adviser.

 BIOL 200 (3) Molecular Biology

 BIOL 201 (3) Cell Biology and Metabolism

 BIOL 202 (3) Basic Genetics

 BIOL 205 (3) Biology of Organisms

+BIOL 206 (3) Methods in Biology of Organisms

 BIOL 215 (3) Introduction to Ecology and Evolution

-BIOL 300 (3) Molecular Biology of the Gene
+BIOL 304 (3) Evolution

-BIOL 301 (4) Cell and Molecular Laboratory

-BIOL 303 (3) Developmental Biology
+BIOL 308 (3) Ecological Dynamics

 CHEM 212 (4) Introductory Organic Chemistry 1